What is the Managing Epilepsy Well (MEW) Network?

 Participants set goals, develop action plans, and learn skills to manage their condition using structured planning and feedback exercises.

 A person is much more likely to participate in self-management programs with a recommendation from their healthcare team.

 - Encourage your patients to participate in epilepsy self-management programs.

 - Consider implementing an evidence-based self-management program in your community.

 What programs are in the MEW Network?

-An Internet self-management program to improve how well you stick to the treatment plan you’ve outlined with your doctor, decrease stress, and improve sleep management.
+An Internet self-management program for adults with epilepsy to improve or maintain skills related to adhering to the treatment plan you’ve outlined with your doctor, decrease stress, and improve sleep management.

 Where can I get more information about the MEW Network?

 For more information about programs in the MEW network, visit http://web1.sph.emory.edu/ManagingEpilepsyWell/index.php or contact Jody Kakacek at 301-918-3722 or via email at firstname.lastname@example.org.

 The MEW is funded by the CDC and is supported by special interest project (SIP) 05-07, SIP 07-06, SIP 06-07, SIP 01-08 and SIP 09-11, and Cooperative Agreement Numbers U4 DP000043, U48DP000050, U48DP001901, U48DP001949, 1U48-DP001909.